Hollowforth

-Hollowforth is a heritage-listed residence in Kurraba Point, North Sydney Council, New South Wales, Australia.
+Hollowforth is a heritage-listed residence in Kurraba Point, New South Wales, a suburb of Sydney, Australia.
 It was designed by Edward Jeaffreson Jackson and in association with S. G. Thorp and built from 1893 to 1893.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Hollowforth was completed in 1893 as the home of Professor Richard Threlfall.
 The house was designed by E. Jefferson Jackson in association with S. G. Thorp.

 A billiard room with bedroom over was added to the garden front on the eastern elevation by architects Spain and Cosh in 1913 and for the then owner A. H. Way Esq.

 Sir Richard Threlfall (1861-1932), physicist and chemical engineer, was born on 14 August 1861 at Hollowforth, near Preston, Lancashire, England, the eldest son of Richard Threlfall, a small landholder, wine merchant and sometime mayor of Preston, and his second wife Sarah Jane, née Mason.
 Threlfall was educated at Clifton College, Bristol, where he shared a study with (Field Marshal Lord) Haig, and at Gonville and Caius College, Cambridge.
 He also read mathematics privately with W. J. Ibbetson and, midway through his course, studied at the University of Strasbourg under August Kundt and Rudolph Fittig.
 On graduating with first-class honours in the natural sciences tripos, he lectured at his college and worked as a demonstrator in the Cavendish Laboratory under his friend J. J. Thomson.

 In 1886 Threlfall was appointed to the chair of physics at the University of Sydney.
 He was exactly the right person to bring its somewhat moribund teaching into line with the best modern practice, for his training had instilled in him the latest vision of the subject: a body of knowledge expressed in the language of mathematics, but grounded upon laboratory practice characterized by ever-increasing precision of measurement.
 Despite having lost several fingers while experimenting with explosives, Threlfall was an outstanding manipulator of apparatus whom Thomson regarded as "one of the best experimenters I ever met".